 If you are a new applicant to the University of St Andrews, you will receive a unique link directly to the scholarships and funding catalogue.

 If you are a current student at St Andrews, you can access scholarships and funding through 'My Applications' on MySaint.

-See above for details about a competitive PhD studentship in connection with student-led projects, commencing September 2023.
-Application closing date: Friday 27 January 2023.
+See above for details about a competitive PhD studentship commencing September 2024.

 ESRC Scottish Graduate School doctoral studentships